top of page

 Return on Investment 5

 A center ice seat runs $25 and $35 for premium games versus Harvard and Quinnipiac.
 Seating behind the net is $20 for non-premium games, and standing room is only $10 ($15 for premium).
-Seniors (62 and up) can get seats for $25 on the sides and $15 behind the goals for all non-premium games, with an additional $5 for premium.
+Seniors (62 and up) can get seats for $20 on the sides and $10 behind the goals for all non-premium games, and an additional $5 for premium.

 Extras 3

 The display and trophy cases in the lobby and downstairs are a nice touch and include the 2013 NCAA trophy.
-Downstairs, there are tributes to past Yale teams and the history and construction of Ingalls Rink.
+Downstairs, there are tributes to past Yale teams, including the history and construction of Ingalls.

 Ingalls Rink is about as extra as a rink can get.
-The great design and the classic feel make one reminiscent of the old Boston Garden on a much smaller scale.
+Great design and the classic feel make it reminiscent of the old Boston Garden on a much smaller scale.
 The building was included on America’s Favorite Architecture list of 2007 by the American Institute of Architects.

 Final Thoughts

-The Yale Whale is a bucket list destination and worthy of inclusion with other classic hockey arenas like Matthews Arena in Boston, home of Northeastern, and Hobey Baker Rink in Princeton, New Jersey, home of the Princeton Tigers.
-Once a ticket is purchased, a treat is in store for all sports fans; just bring some warm clothing if attending on a cold winter’s night.
+The Yale Whale is clearly a bucket list destination and worthy of inclusion with other classic hockey arenas like Hobey Baker Rink in Princeton, New Jersey, home of the Princeton Tigers, and Yost Ice Arena in Ann Arbor, both opened in 1923.
+Once a ticket is purchased, a treat is in store for all sports fans.
+Just bring some warm clothing if attending on a cold winter’s night.
 Hopefully, it stays the same for years to come.

 -----